drfrostongithub/save-the-icecaps/INSTRUCTIONS.md

 We've decided to launch a donation-driven monthly physical newsletter, delivered straight to your home, for our recent climate change awareness campaign.
 We need to **build a web form** so donators can **sign up for the newsletter** (don't worry about actually billing and charging people, we'll handle that separately).

-This form needs to collect the **recipient's name** and **mailing address** so they can get their newsletter.
+This form needs to collect the **recipient's name** and **phyiscal home address** so they can get their newsletter.
 Marketing would also like to have the customer's **gender**, **date of birth**, and/or **income level**, if possible, so they can send follow-up letters asking for more donations; this information is useless otherwise, though, so *whether or not you think we should ask for this is up to you*.

 We also need to let donators decide on **how much to donate** (at least **1 Euro**) and if they want to **subscribe** to the monthly newsletter, *or* just **one-off** purchase the next edition.
 To make this enticing, let's use a checkbox to let people opt-out of the subscription, with some guilt-tripping text like "I hate polar bears -- select this to opt out of a recurring donation".
 This should help us get more donations!